techytushar/random-memer/README.md

 * Click 'Create Web Service' and wait until "==> Build successful 🎉" and server is Live

-* Click URL link at top left (https://appname-xxxx.onrender.com)
+* Check URL at the top left

 ---